maxgmr/rust-maintenance-docs/updating-rustc.md

 # Updating `rustc` in Ubuntu

-This is an informal guide detailing the process of maintaining the Rust toolchain in Ubuntu.
+This is a very informal guide detailing the process of maintaining the Rust toolchain in Ubuntu.

 ## Background